Shopping Cart Abandonment Stats You’ll Need for 2019

 - Registration is compulsory

 - Long forms to fill at checkout

 - Too many mandatory fields to fill in

 - Only one delivery option (e.g. Standard)

 - Packaging concerns

 - Only payments through PayPal

-- Credit card was declines or transaction was incomplete
+- Credit card was declined or transaction was incomplete

 Website (User Interface)